awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 The following topics describe each AWS KMS condition key and include example policy statements that demonstrate policy syntax\.

+**Using set operators with condition keys**

+When a policy condition compares two set of values, such as the set of tags in a request and the set of tags in a policy, you need tell AWS how to compare the sets\.
+IAM defines two set operators, `ForAnyValue` and `ForAllValues`, for this purpose\.
+Use set operators only with *multi\-valued condition keys*, which require them\.
+Do not use set operators with *single\-valued condition keys*\.
+As always, test your policy statements thoroughly before using them in a production environment\.

+Condition keys are single\-valued or multi\-valued\.
+To determine whether an AWS KMS condition key is single\-valued or multi\-valued, see the **Value type** column in the condition key description\.
++ *Single\-valued * condition keys have at most one value in the authorization context \(the request or resource\)\.
+For example, because each API call can originate from only one AWS account, [kms:CallerAccount](#conditions-kms-caller-account) is a single valued condition key\.
+Do not use a set operator with a single\-valued condition key\.
++ *Multi\-valued* condition keys have multiple values in the authorization context \(the request or resource\)\.
+For example, because each CMK can have multiple aliases, [kms:ResourceAliases](#conditions-kms-resource-aliases) can have multiple values\.
+Multi\-valued condition keys require a set operator\.

+Note that the difference between single\-valued and multi\-valued condition keys depends on the number of values in the authorization context; not the number of values in the policy condition\.

+**Warning**
+Using a set operator with a single\-valued condition key can create a policy statement that is overly permissive \(or overly restrictive\)\.
+Use set operators only with multi\-valued condition keys\.
+If you create or update a policy that includes a `ForAllValues` set operator with the kms:EncryptionContext:*context\-key* or `aws:RequestTag/tag-key` condition keys, AWS KMS returns the following error message:
+`OverlyPermissiveCondition: Using the ForAllValues set operator with a single-valued condition key matches requests without the specified [encryption context or tag] or with an unspecified [encryption context or tag].
+To fix, remove ForAllValues.`

+For detailed information about the `ForAnyValue` and `ForAllValues` set operators, see [Using multiple keys and values](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_multi-value-conditions.html#reference_policies_multi-key-or-value-conditions) in the *IAM User Guide*\.
+For information about the risk of using the `ForAllValues` set operator with a single\-valued condition, see [Security Warning – ForAllValues with single valued key](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-reference-policy-checks.html#access-analyzer-reference-policy-checks-security-warning-forallvalues-with-single-valued-key) in the *IAM User Guide*\.

 **Topics**
 + [kms:BypassPolicyLockoutSafetyCheck](#conditions-kms-bypass-policy-lockout-safety-check)
 + [kms:CallerAccount](#conditions-kms-caller-account)